jamesopstad/typesafe-router/README.md

 This guide will highlight any differences from their React Router equivalents.

 > **NOTE:** Paths are defined as string literals and the possible relative and absolute values are inferred.
 If the path includes dynamic segments then these are required and defined in a `params` object.
-A `searchParams` object can also be defined.
-For components (`<Link>`, `<Form>` etc.) these objects are provided as props.
+A `searchParams` object and/or `hash` string can also be defined.
+For components (`<Link>` etc.) these objects are provided as props.
 For hooks (`useNavigate`, `useSubmit` etc.) they are provided as properties of the second argument.

 ### redirect